-The focus of this Ph.D. project is the concept of dominion with reference to the dominated and its space.
-The letter Apostel Paul wrote to the Romans in the first century AD is being approached with a historical critical method, i.e. every word is analysed with the methods of traditional historical philology, focusing on lexical units and looking at syntactical links.
-Also, the Metaphor Identification Procedure is applied.
+The focus of this Ph.D. project was the concept of dominion with reference to the dominated and its space.
+The letter Apostel Paul wrote to the Romans in the first century AD was being approached with a historical critical method, i.e. every word was analysed with the methods of traditional historical philology, focusing on lexical units and looking at syntactical links.
+Also, the Metaphor Identification Procedure was applied.

-This Ph.D. thesis is being written within the program “Ancient Languages and Texts” (ALT) of the Berlin Graduate School of Ancient Studies (BerGSAS).
+This Ph.D. thesis was written within the program “Ancient Languages and Texts” (ALT) of the Berlin Graduate School of Ancient Studies (BerGSAS).